kurtosis-tech/autogpt-package/README.md

 kurtosis service shell autogpt autogpt --exec "python -m autogpt"
 ```

+We use the `Redis` memory backend by default.

+## Run On GitPod in the browser

 To run this on Kurtosis on GitPod click [here](https://gitpod.io/?editor=code#https://github.com/kurtosis-tech/autogpt-package).
 This doesn't
 require a local installation of Kurtosis.

-We use the `Redis` memory backend by default.

 ## How to get the OpenAI API Key